Joint Count Transformation Models with Covariate-dependent Correlations: Discussion

-The approaches discussed herein are quite complex and far-removed from those typically employed for species distribution modeling.
-Multivariate transformation models cannot be viewed as extensions of established models, such as generalized linear mixed models.
+JCTMs are potentially complex and cannot be viewed as extensions of established JSDMs or MSDMs.
 Model interpretation requires an understanding of latent, transformed scales, especially on the marginal scale.
-Nevertheless, in our proof-of-concept application, we demonstrated that interesting insights into the interplay between species can be obtained from a simple version of the model.
-The implementation of a similar analysis using concepts from established MSDMs and JSDMs is likely to be technically much more difficult.
-In summary, the extension of single-species distribution models to models for species communities remains conceptually challenging.
-While not offering a one-size-fits-all solution, multivariate transformation models provide an alternative approach to the problem.
+Nevertheless, we demonstrated that interesting insights into the interplay between species can be obtained from a simple JCTM.